JLF FIRM ARTICLES AND NEWS

 Injured in an Uber Accident?

-Uber provides rides for millions of people worldwide each and every day, and Californians certainly take advantage of the rideshare service to get around.
+Uber provides rides for millions of people worldwide each day, and Californians certainly take advantage of the rideshare service to get around.
 In addition, many people in our state use Uber to make extra money or even provide their primary source of income.
 Uber driver control their own hours and have significant flexibility – all they need is a qualified vehicle, driver’s license, and a clean background check to start driving.

 Unlike other commercial drivers, Uber drivers do not have to obtain a special license to transport passengers.
 California does have laws regulating the rideshare industry, also called transportation network companies (TNCs).
 These laws set out the following requirements for Uber drivers based on a check of their driving record: